Data-to-Insight-Center/ref-matchmaker/README.md

 addWeight(): Add weight to a candidate. reduceWeight(): Reduce weight to a candidate.
 ~~~
-* The logic behind this rule invocation process is that the initial candidate list is always a full list.
-By applying rules, the candidate list will be updated to a subset of the full list.

 ### Sample 1: Java Method Test
 ~~~